 This guide was written for sane people who have no interest in jumping through hoops to earn credit card rewards.
 You could set up everything that’s described on this page in a single day and then just chill.

-On the other hand, some people (such as myself) like to walk on the wild side and tempt fate with advanced credit card strategies.
+On the other hand, some people (like me) like to walk on the wild side and tempt fate with advanced credit card strategies.
 If you’d like to know why Lauren and I have actually signed up for over 40 credit cards ourselves, try out our next-level credit card guide — if you dare.

 Note: We are not professional financial advisors.
 We’re just a couple of bloggers honestly sharing what has worked for us.
 Check out our Disclosures page for more information.